USS Kitty Hawk (CV-63) and Asbestos Exposure

-The USS Kitty Hawk (CV-63), a supercarrier, served for nearly fifty years, from 1960 through 2009.
+Men and women who served on the USS Kitty Hawk (CV-63) were put at risk of exposure to asbestos in numerous materials.
+A supercarrier, the Kitty Hawk served for nearly fifty years, from 1960 through 2009.
 Asbestos materials on the ship caused exposure that led some veterans to develop serious respiratory illnesses, including mesothelioma, lung cancer, and asbestosis.

 The USS Kitty Hawk was an aircraft carrier, given the designation CVA-63 and later CV-63 when her status changed from attack aircraft carrier to multi-mission carrier.
 Unofficially she was known as a supercarrier, a type of carrier longer and larger than other types.